RezaZeraatkar/nextjsOnlineStore/README.md

-# NextStore: (under development)
+# Nextjs Online Store: (under development)

-NextStore is a robust online store built using the latest features of Next.js and a sophisticated app router system.
+Nextjs Online Store is a robust online store built using the latest features of Next.js and a its app router system.
 This project provides a seamless shopping experience, leveraging the power of modern web technologies.
+**You can see app Demo at [https://nextjs-online-store.vercel.app/]**

 ## Features